Here’s my basic overview on how to install and set up a WordPress blog or website ready for you start using.

 How to Install WordPress

-Don’t worry, installation should be fairly straightforward because your hosting company will almost certainly have a WordPress quick install option (Hostgator has this of course).
+Don’t worry, installation should be fairly straightforward because your hosting company will almost certainly have a WordPress quick install option.
 Use this to install your free version of WordPress – yes WordPress itself is completely free!

 You will then receive log in details for your new site on screen and via email.
 You now have your own website installed and live.